jkayani/avp-demo-kubecon-2021/vault/README.md

 - Create a policy permitting `read`ing secrets from the KV-V2 secret path (`secret`)

-- Enable Kubernetes auth in Vault, configuring Vault to use our Kubernetes API server to verify our SA token
+- Enable Kubernetes auth in Vault, configuring Vault to use our Kubernetes API server to verify our SA token.
+We disable issuer validation because of a change in Kubernetes 1.21.

 - Create an `argocd` Vault role, granted to the `default` SA in the `default` namespace, and give it the policy we created earlier